-- · Defrost food before broiling. - Door is to be closed during broiling. - Steaks should be more than 1" (25.4mm) thick if rare meat is desired.
-Use convection broil if steaks are over 11⁄2" (38mm) thick.
-Convection broil available in large oven. - Turn foods over only once, after half the total cooking time.
+- Defrost food before broiling. - Door is to be closed during broiling. - Steaks should be more than 1" (25.4mm) thick if rare meat is desired.
+Use convection broil if steaks are over 11⁄2" (38mm) thick. - Turn foods over only once, after half the total cooking time.
 It is not necessary to turn very thin foods (ham slices, fillets of fish, etc.).
-Liver slices must be turned over regardless of thickness. - Use a minute timer.
-Set it for the minimum time to check the food. - Center foods directly under the broiling element for best browning.
+Liver slices must be turned over regardless of thickness. - Center foods directly under the broiling element for best browning.